The Digital Research Library of Illinois History Journal™

 • Women of Influence

-The Digital Research Library of Illinois History Journal™ was founded to assist 6th through 12th-grade Illinois public and private school students in finding an Illinois History Day project topic.
+The Digital Research Library of Illinois History Journal™ was created to help 6th through 12th-grade public and private school students in Illinois find a topic for their Chicago Metro History Day and Illinois History Day projects.